dboland77/Phoneword_Frontend/README.md

 # Overview
-Connects to the t9 phoneword backend API
+Connects to the t9 phoneword backend API.

+Visual Keypad for input has been added.

 # Tech stack
 1. ReactJS